-SECTION 9.0 - ROADS AND TRANSPORTATION
+SECTION 9 SECTION 9.0 - ROADS AND TRANSPORTATION

-9.01 Provincial Highways
+9.019.1 Provincial Highways

-- 9.01.1 There are two provincial highways in the Municipality.
+- 9.01.19.1.1 There are two provincial provincial highways in the Municipality.
 The Municipality supports the continued maintenance and upgrading of Highway 400 and 124.
-In order to preserve the function and efficiencies of provincial highways, the number of new entrances to Highway 124 will be limited, and all access to the new four-laned Highway 400 will be via interchanges.
-The Ministry of Transportation must approve any new entrances or changes to existing entrances. - 9.01.2 By-passed sections of former Highway 69 may be transferred to the jurisdiction of the Municipality and will be available for development as local routes subject to terms and conditions between the Municipality of McDougall and the Ministry of Transportation.
-The remaining routes and any service roads will be subject to the policies of this Plan. - 9.01.3 Any development in proximity to existing or future provincial highways will require review by the Ministry of Transportation, and may require permits from the Ministry of Transportation in accordance with the Public Transportation and Highway Improvement Act.
-The Ministry of Transportation's permit control jurisdiction can extend out to 800 metres from a Highway in some circumstances, and early consultation with the Ministry is encouraged prior to any development proceeding in order to ascertain Ministry interests and potential issues. - 9.01.4 Development adjacent to a provincial highway may be required to undertake various operational and safety studies, including but not necessarily limited to: traffic impact studies; drainage and stormwater management studies; exterior illumination studies; environmental studies; and, noise studies.
-The Ministry of Transportation does not pay for development-driven studies, or any highway improvements deemed necessary by the MTO through the review of those studies.
+In order to preserve the function and efficiencies of provincial provincial highways, the number of new entrances to Highway 124 will be limited, and all access to the new four-laned Highway 400 will be via interchanges.
+The Ministry of Transportation must approve any new entrances or changes to existing entrances. - 9.01.29.1.2 By-passed sections of former Highway 69 may be transferred to are owned by the jurisdiction of Province and are maintained by the Municipality, and will be available for development as local routes subject to terms and conditions between the Municipality of McDougall and the Ministry of Transportation.
+The remaining routes and any service roads will be subject to the policies of this Plan. - 2.01.39.1.3 Any development in proximity to existing or future <a href="previncial-provi - 9.1.4 Development adjacent to a provincial provincial highway may be required to undertake various operational and safety studies, including but not necessarily limitedsubject to: traffic impact studies; drainage and stormwater management studies; exterior illumination studies; environmental studies; and, noise studies.
+The confirmation from the Ministry of Transportation does not pay for. - 9.01.49.1.5 Early consultation is recommended and encouraged prior to any development driven studies, on or any adjacent to a Provincial highway improvements deemed necessary by the MTO through with the reviewMinistry of those studies.
 These studies shall be in accord with applicable M.O.E.C.C.
-Noise Guidelines.
+Noise GuidelinesTransportation.

-9.02 Municipal Roads
+9.029.2 Municipal Roads

-- 9.02.1 New development must front upon a year round, publicly maintained road except in the following circumstances: - a) new lots created by a consent where the lot(s) front upon a recreational water body with a legal registered right-of-way to the lots from a year-round, publicly maintained road; - b) water access lots provided that Council is satisfied that appropriate facilities for car and boat trailer parking, docking and boat launching, and waste disposal are available exclusively for the proposed water access lots;
+- 9.2.1 Municipal roads move people within the Municipality by providing connections between destinations within the Municipality. - 9.2.2 The service level of Municipal roads may vary from year-round maintained to seasonally maintained. - 9.02.19.2.3 New development must front upon a year round, publicly maintained road except in the following circumstances: - a) new lots created by a consent where the lot(s) front upon a recreational water body with a legal registered right-of-way to the lots from a year-round, publicly maintained road; - water access lots provided that Council is satisfied that appropriate facilities for car and boat trailer parking, docking and boat launching, and waste disposal are available exclusively for the proposed water access lots;

-- c) camps used in connection with resources uses including hunt camps, fish camps or maple syrup operations so long as there is an existing legal registered right-of-way or access to the property from a year-round, publicly maintained road; and - d) a business or industrial use so long as there is a legal registered right-of-way to the property from a publicly maintained, year round road.
+- c) camps used in connection with resources uses including hunt camps, fish camps or maple syrup operations so long as there is an existing legal registered right of way or access to the property from a year-round, publicly maintained road; and - a business or industrial use so long as there is a legal registered right of way to the property from a publicly maintained, year round road.